 The 5G story is far from over.
 Network densification continues, with carriers adding small cells and upgrading equipment to squeeze more performance from existing spectrum.
 The integration of AI and machine learning into network management is making 5G smarter and more efficient, dynamically allocating resources based on real-time demand.

 Early research into 6G has already begun, with projected deployment timelines around 2030.
-But the most important lesson from the 5G era may be that transformative technology rarely delivers its impact all at once.
+But the most important lesson from the 5G era may be that significant technology rarely delivers its impact all at once.
 The changes arrive gradually, often in unexpected places, and the full picture only becomes clear in retrospect.

 The Verdict